-[M]any dual-class structures enable controllers to substantially reduce their fraction of equity capital over time without relinquishing control . . . .
-When the wedge between interests of the controller and those of the public investors grows over time, the agency costs of a dual-class structure can also be expected to increase.
-65

-Similarly, proponents of mandatory sunset provisions also rely on data that suggests perpetual dual-class companies underperform in the long term in order to justify this position, leading individuals such as then-SEC Commissioner Robert Jackson Jr. to conclude in his February 2018 speech that:
+[M]any dual-class structures enable controllers to substantially reduce their fraction of equity capital over time without relinquishing control . . .
+When the wedge between interests of the controller and those of the public investors grows over time, the agency costs of a dual-class structure can also be expected to increase.69 Similarly, proponents of mandatory sunset provisions also rely on data that suggests perpetual dual-class companies underperform in the long term in order to justify this position, leading individuals such as then-SEC Commissioner Robert J. Jackson Jr. to conclude in his February 2018 speech that:

 While it is fair to ask people to place their eternal trust in their partner, our country's founding principles and our corporate law counsel against the creation of corporate royalty.
 The solution to that problem is not to leave ordinary Americans out of the growth that all of you here in Silicon Valley are creating.
-The solution is to return to the tradition of accountability that has served our nation and our markets so well.
+The solution is to return to the tradition of accountability that has served our nation and our markets so well.70

-As such, mandatory sunset provisions - which can be structured to allow for extended dual-class features if a majority of shareholders unaffiliated with the controller so desire - are viewed as a compromise to allow founders to go to public markets with the capital structure they desire, while also building in mechanisms to mitigate risks down the road.
+As such, mandatory sunset provisions - which can be structured to allow for extended dual-class features if a majority of shareholders unaffiliated with the controller so desire - are viewed as a compromise to allow founders to go to public markets with the capital structure they desire, while also building in mechanisms to mitigate risks down the road.71

-This approach was endorsed by CII in September 2019 in letters submitted to the Delaware State Bar Association and the American Bar Association (ABA), in which the organisation proposed amendments to the Delaware General Corporation Law (DGCL) and the Model Business Corporation Act (MBCA) that would limit the duration of dual-class structures to seven years from IPO (unless extended by the vote of a majority of outstanding shares of each class of shareholders voting separately on a one share, one vote basis, with such extensions limited to a term of seven years or less).
-CII had previously submitted letters in October 2018 to NASDAQ and the NYSE petitioning the exchanges to amend their listing standards to impose the same requirements for companies going public on a forward-looking basis, but both exchanges declined to act.
+This approach was endorsed by CII in September 2019 in letters submitted to the Delaware State Bar Association and the American Bar Association (ABA), in which the organisation proposed amendments to the Delaware General Corporation Law (DGCL) and the Model Business Corporation Act (MBCA) that would limit the duration of dual-class structures to seven years from IPO (unless extended by the vote of a majority of outstanding shares of each class of shareholders voting separately on a one share, one vote basis, with such extensions limited to a term of seven years or less).72 CII had previously submitted letters in October 2018 to NASDAQ and the NYSE petitioning the exchanges to amend their listing standards to impose the same requirements for companies going public on a forward-looking basis, but both exchanges declined to act.73

-Both the ABA and Delaware State Bar Association declined to pursue CII's proposed amendments, citing (among other things) the legislative goal to provide a set of default rules for corporations, while also granting directors and shareholders flexibility via "private ordering" to revise those rules (subject to limited exceptions).
+Both the ABA and Delaware State Bar Association declined to pursue CII's proposed amendments, citing (among other things) the legislative goal to provide a set of default rules for corporations, while also granting directors and shareholders flexibility via "private ordering" to revise those rules (subject to limited exceptions).74

-However, despite the exchanges, the ABA and the Delaware State Bar Association declining to act, proponents of sunset provisions may still see increased implementation of the structure if the market continues to express a preference for such features in dual-class issues.71 For instance, ISS revised its U.S. proxy voting guidelines for 2020 such that the proxy advisor will generally recommend a vote against or withhold from the entire board (except new nominees, who are considered on a case-by-case basis) of newly public companies with a dual-class structure if the structure is not subject to a "reasonable" timebased sunset.
-Under the new guidelines, "reasonableness" will be determined based on "the company's lifespan, its post-IPO ownership structure and the board's disclosed rationale for the sunset period selected"; however, "[n]o sunset period of more than seven years from the date of the IPO will be considered to be reasonable."73 As explanation for the change, ISS notes (among other things), that:
+However, despite the exchanges, the ABA and the Delaware State Bar Association declining to act, proponents of sunset provisions may still see increased implementation of the structure if the market continues to express a preference for such features in dual-class issues.75 For instance, Institutional Shareholder Services (ISS) revised its U.S. proxy voting guidelines for 2020 such that the proxy advisor will generally recommend that shareholders vote against, or withhold votes from, the entire board (except new nominees, who are considered on a case-by-case basis) of newly public companies with a dualclass structure if the structure is not subject to a "reasonable" time-based sunset.76 Under the updated guidelines, "reasonableness" will be determined based on "the company's lifespan, its post-IPO ownership structure and the board's disclosed rationale for the sunset period selected"; however, "[n]o sunset period of more than seven years from the date of the IPO will be considered to be reasonable."77 As explanation for the change, ISS notes (among other things), that: